-One subroutine is called to initialize the arrays with data.
+One subroutine is called at the initialization of the system to load the arrays with data.

 The second subroutine is scheduled when appropriate.
 Before this routine is called, the KEEL arrays are loaded with input data.
 Then the second routine is called repetitively until a flag is set indicating that a stable system has been determined.
-After that, the outputs from the system are distributed to the appropriate places.
+After that the outputs from the system are distributed to the appropriate places.